arieslab/lyzeli/README.md

 ## How to use

 1- You need to have your survey results in a TSV file.
 If you used Google Forms to do your survey, you can go to File > Download > Tab-separated values (.tsv).
+PS: The first line need to be the questions.

 2- You need a repository on github, preferably private, to use Lyzeli. (https://github.com/new)